-Marie Christina Aumont, known as Tina, was born February 14, 1946 in Hollywood, California (US) from the love of the actors Maria Montez and Jean-Pierre Aumont.
+She was born on February 14, 1946 in Hollywood, California (US) from the love of the actors Maria Montez and Jean-Pierre Aumont.

 When she is just five years old, the little Tina found her mother dead from a heart attack in the bathtub.
 Her father - no one knows why - hides the incident from her, while she knows the truth only many years later.
-This fact will mark much of her troubled existence - she will also devote herself to vodoo and spiritism in the vain hope of communicating with the deceased.
+This fact will mark much of her troubled existence - she will also devote herself to vodoo and spiritism in the vain hope of communicating with the parent deceased.

 In 1956 her father had a second marriage with the Italian actress Marisa Pavan and sent her to boarding school in Switzerland.
 At only 17 years old, Tina married the famous French libertine actor and director Christian Marquand, of 36, in a family residence in Provence.
 He sad about her: «She can't cook two hard-boiled eggs, but I like her anyway».

 Very similar to her mother, with deep, big and black eyes, framed by two thick eyebrows, willowy (1.76 cm), gifted with the charm of the girl next door and the full and harmonious forms of a playmate, Tina can enter easy in the cinema and her father takes care of it.
 In New York, she attend Stella Adler's acting classes and later she's introduced to the British director Joseph Losey, who directs her in the movie: Modesty Blaise (1966), a film in which Tina pretends to know how to ride a motorcycle, but at the first clapperboard, she crashes into a wall.
 For the occasion, as a pseudonym she uses the abbreviation of her name (Tina) and the surname of the husband (Marquand).